Existence and uniqueness of the global conservative solutions for the generalized Camassa-Holm equation with dual-power

-The existence proof relies on introducing new variables that resolve all finite-time singularities, yielding an equivalent semi-linear system whose global well-posedness follows from standard ODE theory.
-Reverting to the original variables then recovers the global conservative solutions.
-A key technical difficulty in this procedure is obtaining an $L^\infty$-bound for the convolution $e^{-\frac{|\cdot|}{\sqrt{\mu}}}*u$, which we resolve by adapting the variable transformations and contradiction arguments from \cite{luo2021globally}.
+The existence proof relies on introducing new variables that resolve all finite-time singularities, yielding an equivalent semi-linear system.
+The major difficulty in our work is that \eqref{eq1} contains nonlocal higher-order nonlinear terms and the linear convolution contribution, which require more delicate analysis and estimates to establish the Lipschitz continuity as well as the extension of solutions for the associated semi-linear system.
+To overcome this difficulty, we establish refined estimates for the nonlocal terms in the new coordinates, in particular a uniform $L^\infty$-bound for the linear convolution term, which is achieved by adapting the variable transformation and employing a contradiction argument.
+These estimates yield the global solution of the associated semi-linear system, and reverting to the original variables then recovers the global conservative solutions.
 For uniqueness, we associate any global conservative solution with specific auxiliary variables.
 This allows us to derive an integral equation that determines a unique characteristic, ultimately reducing the uniqueness of $u$ to that of a uniquely solvable semi-linear system.

 The remainder of this paper is organized as follows.
 In Section \ref{Basic definitions}, we provide some preliminary definitions and state our main result.
 In Section \ref{Existence}, by introducing a new set of variables, we convert the original equation into an equivalent semi-linear system, from which the existence of global conservative solutions is derived.
 In Section \ref{Uniqueness}, we establish the uniqueness of solutions to \eqref{eq1} by constructing an auxiliary system of ordinary differential equations.